-- "Assigned signals": The parameters "Assignment 1" to "Assignment 7" can be used to assign up to 7 trigger signals (OR-connected). - "Inverting": The parameters "Inverting 1" to "Inverting 7", if set to "active", can be used to invert the respective trigger signal.
+- "Assigned signals": The parameters "Assignment 1" to "Assignment 7" can be used to assign up to 7 trigger signals (OR-connected). - "Inverting": The parameters "Inverting 1" to "Inverting 7", if set to "Active", can be used to invert the respective trigger signal.

 Note that for a non-assigned trigger signal (i. e.
-"Assignment n = "-") the inverting is ineffective, so that the trigger signal is always simply treated as a binary "0" (False/inactive).
+"Assignment $n \ll = "-"$) the inverting is ineffective, so that the trigger signal is always simply treated as a binary "0" (False/Inactive).

-• With the setting "Inverting" = "active", the (collective) state of the binary output relay can be inverted (open or closed circuit current principle).
+• With the setting "Inverting" = "Active", the (collective) state of the binary output relay can be inverted (open or closed circuit current principle).

-Note that if no signals at all have been assigned (i. e. all "Assignment $n \ll =$ "-") this inverting is ineffective, so that the (collective) state is always simply treated as a binary "0" (False/inactive).
+Note that if no signals at all have been assigned (i. e. all "Assignment $n \ll = "-"$) this inverting is ineffective, so that the (collective) state is always simply treated as a binary "0" (False/Inactive).

-- By the "Operating Mode" it can be determined whether the relay output works in working current or closed-circuit principle. - With the setting "Latched" = "inactive", the relay contact continuously adopts the state of the assigned signals. - With the setting "Latched" = "active", the state of the relay contact is stored permanently.
-(See also the "Latching" section below, \(\subseteq "2.14.3 \) Latching".) - "Acknowledgement": This setting is available only if "Latched" = "active".
+- By the "Operating Mode" it can be determined whether the relay output works in working current or closed-circuit principle. - With the setting "Latched = "Inactive", the relay contact continuously adopts the state of the assigned signals. - With the setting "Latched" = "Active", the state of the relay contact is stored permanently.
+(See also the "Latching" section below, by "Latching".) - "Acknowledgement": This setting is available only if "Latched" = "Active".
 It assigns a signal that will reset the latching of the relay contact.
 (This, however, is effective only if all assigned trigger signals have dropped out.)

-The relay contact can only be acknowledged after all signals that had initiated the setting of the relay have dropped out, and after the minimum retention time rt-Off Delay has elapsed.
+The relay contact can only be acknowledged after all signals that had initiated the setting of the relay have dropped out, and after the minimum retention time "t-Off Delay" has elapsed.